jorgeeazr14/stryBoy/README.md

 - 🥅 2021 Goals: Finish my university thesis
 - ⚡ I love playing guitar

+### My values

+- Unity is strength
+- 🚀 Diversity is key
+- Leading by example
+- 🔝 Quality first

+### How I work?

+if you work with your heart and think with your mind everything is possible to do ❤️

+### Projects, lenguages, my work ?

+- 💻 I’m currently learning more DSP, FPGA and AI
+- 💬 Ask me about whatever thing that you want to learn

 ### Spotify Playing 🎧

 [<img src="https://now-playing-codestackr.vercel.app/api/spotify-playing" alt="codeSTACKr Spotify Playing" width="350" />](https://open.spotify.com/user/swyqyimdc12jajde4vpwd2x1b)